Seat Belt Tensioner

 This page drives the MAIRA Seat Belt Tensioner (SBT) by converting iRacing acceleration data into left and right shoulder belt positions.

-MAIRA blends surge (forward/back), sway (left/right), and heave (up/down) into independent belt commands for the left and right shoulders.
+MAIRA blends surge (forward/back), sway (left/right), heave (up/down), and seat-of-pants into independent belt commands for the left and right shoulders.
+Vibration effects for ABS, wheel slip, and rumble strips can also be layered on top.

 In practice, braking usually tightens both belts, acceleration usually loosens both belts, cornering can tighten one shoulder more than the other, and vertical motion can tighten both belts together.

 The MAIRA SBT is a USB serial device.
-MAIRA detects it as MAIRA SBT and sends live position commands while you are on track.
+MAIRA detects it and sends live position commands while you are on track.

 CONNECTION